Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

                              objective function.
 Most likely RealVector.
 ``ResultType``               Return type of the objective function.
 For single objective
                              functions, this is double.
-``SetType``                  Represents the current best solution of the optimizer.
+``SoluitonSetType``          Represents the current best solution of the optimizer.
 For single
                              objective functions, this is a point-value pair.
 ``ObjectiveFunctionType``    Type of objective function the algorithm can optimize.
 Alias for
                              ``AbstractObjectiveFunction<SearchSpaceType,ResultType>``.